 Tulane is a Tier-1 research university located in the dynamic city of New Orleans, an international and culturally rich setting.
 The city's highly regarded art insititutions include the New Orleans Museum of Art, the Contemporary Arts Center, the Ogden Museum of Southern Art, as well as a number of galleries, artist-run spaces, and the Prospect.New Orleans triennial of contemporary art.
 Students are encouraged to take advantage of internships at local art insitutions such as New Orleans Museum of Art, and study with museum collections.

 Generous financial support is available in the form of fellowships, teaching assistanships, and tuition waivers.
 Typically all admitted students are offered tuition waivers and most receive stipends.
 For 2019/20 the MA stipend was $18,264.

 Application to the program is made online through the Graduate School.
-The following must be uploaded by February 1, along with the application fee:
+Application deadline is January 10th.
+All requirements can be completed online.
+The following must be uploaded by January 10th, along with the $50 application fee*

 According to their specialization, students will fall into one of the following two tracks: ancient and early modern studies (track I), or modern and contemporary studies (track II).
 Distribution requirements call for students in both tracks to take one class in each of the following three areas: 1) Classical, Byzantine, Medieval, Pre-Columbian; 2) Renaissance, Baroque, Colonial Latin American; 3) American; Modern Europe, US, Caribbean, and Latin America.
 Students in each track are also expected to take three classes with the regular faculty teaching in the area that most closely relates to their own research, and who will most likely be in their theses committees.